Braves’ 1st playoff loss a doozy, 15-3 to LA in NLCS Game 3

 ARLINGTON, Texas (AP) — The Baby Braves were the Battered Braves in their first loss of these playoffs.

-Now the young pitchers who had been so poised and effective in the postseason will have to try to get Atlanta back on track.
+Now the young pitchers who had been so poised and effective in the postseason must try to get Atlanta back on track.

 Rookie starter Kyle Wright and the Braves gave up a postseason-record 11 runs in the first inning of a 15-3 loss to the Los Angeles Dodgers in Game 3 of the NL Championship Series on Wednesday night.